 2. We help each other find our dream jobs.

 Recent research tells us that in order for women to get ahead in their careers, we can’t rely on the networking techniques that work for men — namely, meeting a ton of people and building broad connections.
-Instead, women need to network widely and have a tight inner circle of other women.
+Instead, women need to network widely while also maintaining a tight inner circle of other women.

-Because when we have a team like that, we keep your eyes peeled for opportunities that would be perfect for our friends.
-We tell them about good jobs, and filter out the bad.
+Because when we have a team like that, we tend to keep our eyes peeled for opportunities that would be perfect for our friends.
+We tell them about good jobs, pass along each other’s resumes, and filter for red flags.
 We help them think through big career risk decisions and shape their own paths.
+Who better to help us put our best selves in perspective for a bomb opportunity than the ladies and gentle-thems who know us best?

 3. We provide much-needed perspective.

-Friends are good for your mental health.
-At the office, our work wives know our tells, and can keep an eye out for signs that we’re overly stressed or approaching burnout and gently remind us to care of us.
+Friends are good for your mental health, that much is obvious.
+But that goes for the workplace, too, where our work wives know our tells.
+They can keep an eye out for signs that we’re overly stressed or approaching burnout and gently remind us to care of us.

-Away from the office, sometimes you just need someone who knows you really well to tell you what’s what.
+Away from work, sometimes you just need someone who knows you really well to tell you what’s what.
 Things like: “Hey, you know, it isn’t actually normal for that terrible manager to treat you that way.
-I’m starting to think you’ve got Stockholm Syndrome.”
-Or maybe “Hmmmmm, do you think it’s possible you’re standing in your own way on this one?”
-Or “OH HELL YES, you’re an incredibly capable and valuable person and I pity the fate of anyone or anything that stands between you and the life you deserve.”
+I’m starting to think this situation isn’t great for you anymore.”
+Or maybe “Hmm, do you think it’s possible you’re standing in your own way on this one?”
+Or “Uh, yeah, that’s because you’re an all-powerful sorceress and I pity the mere mortal that tries to stand between you and the life you deserve.”

-OK, maybe you’re not talking money with every friend you’ve got — because talking about money is one of our society’s last taboos.
+OK, maybe you’re not talking money with every friend you’ve got — talking about money is one of our society’s last taboos, after all.
+(And true, some friendships just aren’t like that!)
 But with our close friends, it doesn’t have to be.

 Your wider circle of friends can also bring great insight about how you might negotiate a raise, ask for a promotion, pitch a new project, and so on.
 And, if it seems right, you might even compare salaries.
 Because friends don’t let friends negotiate a raise without all the info they can possibly provide.